Cabinet color preview

 Will it change my countertops or backsplash?

-The cabinet visualizer is designed to keep countertops and backsplash in place so you can judge the cabinet color or finish against the surfaces you already have.
+The cabinet visualizer is designed to keep countertops and backsplash visible so you can judge cabinet color or finish against the surfaces you already have.

 Is this a contractor-ready cabinet design?